ExtCore/ExtCore-Sample/README.md

 ### Real Projects

 Please take a look at [Platformus](https://github.com/Platformus/Platformus) on GitHub.
-It is CMS built on ExtCore framework with 10 extensions and 70 projects.
+It is CMS built on ExtCore framework with more than 10 extensions and 70 projects.

 ## Links